All Tickets For ‘State Of Origin’ 2025 Now On Sale

 New South Wales scored 4 tries to win at home in the final game of State Of Origin 2023 as Queensland lift the Shield with a 2-1 series victory.

-The event begun just over 2 hours prior to kick-off, at 5:50pm, with an exhibition New South Wales RISE Academy under-15’s men’s rugby league match between RISE Blue & RISE Navy.
+Back in Sydney, the event begun just over 2 hours prior to kick-off, at 5:50pm, with an exhibition New South Wales RISE Academy under-15’s men’s rugby league match between RISE Blue & RISE Navy.
 RISE Blue won 28-6.

 The Nine Network, in the pre-match coverage, again showed the team line-ups with pre-recorded footage of the respective states’ iconic bridges in the background lit up in their team’s colours, complete with computer-generated fireworks.
 The pre-recorded footage (despite claiming it was live) of the Sydney Harbour Bridge lit up blue completely was shown again later.